 - No subscription needed, so you only pay for what you buy.

 - You buy rather than rent the books, so they’re yours to keep.

-- You can purchase other books, but at regular price.
+- You can purchase from a wide selection of books at regular price.

-- There is a “my wishlist” section where you can list out the books you want to listen to and get alerts when and if they go on sale.
+- There is a “my wishlist” section where you can list out the books you want to listen to and get alerts if they go on sale.

-- The deals are completely random and not catered to your taste, so you may or may not see books on sale that you actually want to read.
+- The featured deals are random and aren’t catered to your taste, so you may or may not see books on sale that you actually want to read.

 6. Apple Books

-Apple Books is basically a store for iPhone and Mac users to purchase audiobooks.
+Apple Books is a store for Apple users to purchase audiobooks.
 It’s not a subscription site, just a pay-for-what-you-want store.

 - New and popular books are available, as well as classics.

 - Apple editors curate general lists to help readers find new books.

 - You keep your audiobooks right on your phone.

-- Download books and listen to them from your Apple Watch while you workout.
+- You can download books and listen to them from your Apple Watch while you workout.

 - No pressure to download books to justify a monthly expense.